-- 1. Disconnect the battery cable from the system board, if it was not disconnected earlier. - 2.
-Remove the four screws (M2x4) that secure the battery to the palm-rest and keyboard assembly. - 3.
-Remove the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Peel the tapes that secure the speaker cable to the battery. - 5.
+1. Disconnect the battery cable from the system board, if it was not disconnected earlier.

+- 2. Remove the four (M2x4) and four (M2x3) screws that secure the battery to the palm-rest and keyboard assembly. - ${\bf 3.}~$ Peel the tapes that secure the speaker cable to the battery. - 4.
 Lift the battery off the palm-rest and keyboard assembly.